VladimirMakaev/cqrs-journey-doc/Reference_09_Technologies.markdown

 the Unity Application Block (Unity) dependency injection container.
 The **Global.asax.cs** file contains the type registrations for the command and event buses, and the repositories.
-This file also hooks up the MVC infrastructure to the Unity dependency resolver as shown in the following code sample:
+This file also hooks up the MVC infrastructure to the Unity service locator as shown in the following code sample:

 ```Cs